Future Forward: How remote work arrangements affect creativity and urban life

 Q: What motivated your research with Prof Roy Chua on this topic?
 What about virtual office work and its effect on creativity sparked your interest?

 Dr Heng: I think Covid has changed the way we behave.
 Many people have shifted their shopping behaviour from offline shopping to online.
 I received many questions from CEOs and HR practitioners asking if they should still make use of work from home arrangements even after the pandemic.
 Many of them know about the immediate benefits of working from home, like reduced cost in office spaces.
 However, I think most CEOs and HR practitioners are more interested in the long-term effects on the business.
-Also, after doing some research, many C-suite executives mentioned that innovation creativity is the key to organisational success.
+Also, after doing some research, many C-suite executives mentioned that innovation and creativity is the key to organisational success.
 That's where I thought that creativity should be studied in terms of the long term effect on this work from home arrangement.
 Are we losing something essential when we move away from physical office space or are we still able to thrive in this kind of virtual setting?
 Essentially, our paper explores the impact of the virtual office on creativity, delving into the potential drawbacks of remote work, such as isolation, distraction, and a lack of spontaneous interactions, which can hinder creativity and innovation.

 Q: With the rise of virtual office work, what challenges does it mean for modern businesses?